 Many plants will provide nectar for adult insects, but consider the larval stage in planting too.
 Most native insects have specialized relationships with native plants, and require specific plants to grow from egg to adult.
 As an example, many butterflies will sip nectar from non-natives, but the eggs need to be laid on specific plants or the caterpillars won't recognize the plant as food.
-Purchase pesticide-free plants.
-There has been recent concern that neonicotinoids are harmful to bees, so look for neonic-free plants.

-Butterfly on Rocky Mountain bee plant (Cleome serrulata).
-Photo by Jan Turner.
+Butterfly on Rocky Mountain Bee Plant (Cleome serrulata) JLT

-Birds use native plants for food and shelter, but insects are an overlooked and crucial part of many bird's diets.
+Birds use native plants for food and shelter, but insects are an over-looked and crucial part of many bird's diets.
 Far more insects will develop on native plants than exotics, providing food for birds during the critical nesting season.
 Consider planting a 'thicket' of berry-producing shrubs.
 If planted in the direction of the prevailing wind, this thicket can also provide a space of calm air for butterflies.